psthomas/notebook-html/README.md

 ## Motivation

 I regularly use [Jupyter notebooks](https://jupyter.org/) for Python projects and often upload the results as GitHub repos or Gists.
-My blog posts usually contain close to the same content as the Jupyter notebooks they're based on, so why not use the .ipynb file as the source?
-That way, if I push new changes to the notebook code, my blog post will automatically update as well.
+My blog posts usually contain similar content to the Jupyter notebooks they're based on, so why not use the .ipynb file as the source?
+That way, if I push new changes to the notebook code, my blog post will automatically be up to date as well.

 ## Usage